 In Part 2 on Hypertension, we will discuss the supplements and some lifestyle factors that will significantly work to reduce hypertension.
 Please stay tuned for these tips.

-Here are the abbreviated action steps you can take based on the information in this article:
+Here are the abbreviated action steps you can take for high blood pressure based on the information in this article:

 - Significantly reduce sugar and refined carbohydrates by skipping dessert, avoiding pastries, cookies, cakes, and anything made with white flour.
 You can take it a step further if you like and avoid all gluten and sugar, choosing a moderate amount of fresh fruit and a small amount of raw, unfiltered local honey to satisfy any sweet needs.
 You could even try avoiding all grains for a period of time and use stevia as an alternative to sweeteners.
 Allow sweet potatoes, squash, beets, plantains, and carrots to become satisfying sweets.
 Possibly add a square or two of dark chocolate (75% and higher cocoa content) as this can help with nutrients that can regulate BP.